Module checking of pushdown multi-agent systems: Preliminaries

-Module checking was proposed in~\cite{KV96} for the verification of finite open systems, that is systems that interact with an environment whose behavior cannot be determined in advance.
+The module-checking framework was proposed in~\cite{KV96} for the verification of finite open systems, that is systems that interact with an environment whose behavior cannot be determined in advance.
 In such a framework, the system is modeled by a \emph{module} corresponding to a two-player turn-based game between the system and the environment.
 Thus, in a module, the set of states is partitioned into a set of system states (controlled by the system) and a set of environment states (controlled by the environment).

 The module-checking problem takes two inputs: a module $M$ and a branching-time temporal formula $\psi$.
 The idea is that the open system should satisfy the specification $\psi$ no matter how the environment behaves.
 Let us consider the unwinding $\Unw(M)$ of $M$ into an infinite tree.
 Checking whether $\Unw(M)$ satisfies $\psi$ is the usual model-checking problem.
 On the other hand, for an open system, $\Unw(M)$ describes the interaction of the system with a maximal environment, i.e. an environment that enables all the external nondeterministic choices.
-In order to take into account all the possible behaviors of the environment, we have to consider all the trees $T$ obtained from $\Unw(M)$ by pruning subtrees whose root is a successor of an environment state (pruning these subtrees correspond to disable possible environment choices).
+In order to take into account all the possible behaviors of the environment, we have to consider all the trees $T$ obtained from $\Unw(M)$ by pruning subtrees whose root is a successor of an environment state (pruning these subtrees corresponds to disabling possible environment choices).
 Therefore, a module $M$ satisfies $\psi$ if all these trees $T$ satisfy $\psi$.
-It has been recently proved~\cite{JamrogaM14} that module checking of \CTL/\CTLStar\ includes two features inherently absent in the semantics of \ATL/\ATLStar, namely irrevocability of strategies and nondeterminism of strategies.
-On the other hand, temporal logics like \CTL\ and \CTLStar\ do not accommodate strategic reasoning.
-These facts have motivated the extension of module checking to a multi-agent setting for handling specifications in \ATLStar\ \cite{JamrogaM15}, which turns out to be more expressive than both $\CTLStar$ module checking and $\ATLStar$ model checking~\cite{JamrogaM14,JamrogaM15}.